ember-graphql/ember-apollo-client/README.md

 In your app's `config/environment.js`, configure the URL for the GraphQL API.

-Here, you can specify additional Apollo packages to include, and packages that you want to remove from the build. and Valid package names can be found [here](https://github.com/apollographql/apollo-link/tree/master/packages).
+Here, you can specify additional Apollo packages to include, as well as packages to exclude from the build.

 _Note: included packages must also be explicitly installed as development dependencies in `package.json`._

+Valid package names can be found [here](https://github.com/apollographql/apollo-link/tree/master/packages).

 ```js
 let ENV = {